blocksmithtech/ethereum-private-network/README.md

 # Ethereum private network

-This repo will help you quickly provision and configure a private ethereum blockchain network on AWS.
+This repo will help you quickly provision and configure an ethereum blockchain network on AWS.

+Feel free to copy/clone this repo and adjust for your project.
+By default a node will be created and connected to the test network (Ropsten).

 ## Requirements